 The success or failure to recycle plastic packaging in the UK and Europe is defined by targets.
 The politicians set the targets and then monitor the relative recycling performance using data provided by the member states and local authorities.
-In this article we look at the most recent targets and the accuracy of reported data.
+In this article, we look at the most recent targets and the accuracy of reported data.

 UK Plastic Recycling Targets

-In a House of Commons Briefing Paper on Plastic Waste (28 August 2019), it is estimated that five million tonnes of plastic is used in the UK every year, of which nearly 50% is packaging.
+In a House of Commons Briefing Paper on Plastic Waste (28 August 2019), it is estimated that five million tonnes of plastic are used in the UK every year, of which nearly 50% is packaging.
 The report also highlights how this demand is rising.

 In the March 2017 Budget, the UK Government set the target for obligated businesses at 57% by 2020.
 This would make plastic packaging the 5th lowest recycled product out of Glass, Aluminium, Steel, Paper and Wood.
 This target also means that more than 2.15 million tonnes of plastic will not be recycled and it is unclear what will happen to this material.